-Each year we employ graduates from a broad range of disciplines, across areas of science, economics, forecasting, programme and policy implementation.
+Each year we employ graduates from a broad range of disciplines including science, economics, finance, ICT, program and policy implementation.

 To be eligible for a graduate entry level position with the department you must be an Australian Citizen.
 The online application form, including opening and closing dates, can be accessed here for Graduate Programs and here for Career Opportunities.
 Aboriginal and Torres Strait Islander people and people with disability are encouraged to apply.

 Opening Wednesday 14 March 2018